DeepanIsCool/DeepanIsCool-IEMCEDS-PROJECT-MANAGEMENT-PORTAL/README.md

 ## Open each folder in an Integrated Terminal and run npm i

-## Setup .env file for Backend Directory
+## Setup .env file for Backend Directory & Frontend Directory

 ## Note: Please ensure you have installed <code><a href="https://nodejs.org/en/download/">nodejs</a></code>